Annotated version Jersey CRS guidance notes

 You can find the agreement below, as well as a list of all countries and jurisdictions which have signed the Competent Authority Agreement.

-Download a list of countries signed up to the Competent Authority Agreement on the OECD website (size 192kb)
+List of countries signed up to the Competent Authority Agreement

 Crown dependencies and the automatic exchange of information